Build quality links

 Link building is perhaps the most challenging part of SEO.
 With Google's growing concern for the quality of a site's link profile, researching link opportunities can get incredibly hard and time-consuming.
 But as backlinks remain the strongest ranking signal to search engines, link building, when done right, will bring you better results than any other SEO effort.
 Follow the steps below for best working ways to find link prospects and get them to link to your site.

 Review the commonly used link prospecting methods below, and choose the ones that suite your niche best.
 Click on any option for a detailed description.

 How-to: Review the commonly used techniques.
 Take a look at the link prospecting options below, and choose the ones that suite your niche best (click on any option for a detailed description).
-Don't worry if you don't find the technique you'd like to use – you'll be able to create your own, using the Custom Search method.
+Don't worry if you don't find the technique you'd like to use – you'll be able to create your own, using the Expert Mode function.

 Writing posts or expert articles for someone else's blog is common practice.
 If the blog is an authoritative resource, a link to your website included in the post can be of big SEO value.
 However, mind that large-scale guest blogging is officially outlawed by Google.
 This does not mean you cannot guest blog at all; but as a rule of thumb, it's recommended that guest posts should only be published on relevant sites.
 Avoid guest blogging networks and websites created purely for posting articles.
 Detecting such sites may be tricky; here are the common qualities you can recognize them by:

 - The site uses a standard or free design template;

 - Articles and posts are not centered around any particular topic;

 - There are no signs of user engagement (no comments or social shares);